yorickpeterse/ffi-aspell/README.md

 Install the gem:

-    $ gem install ffi-aspell
+    gem install ffi-aspell

 Load it:

     require 'ffi/aspell'

-The primary class is `FFI::Aspell::Speller`, this class can be used to check for spelling errors and the like:
+The primary class is `FFI::Aspell::Speller`, this class can be used to check for spelling errors and the likes:

     speller = FFI::Aspell::Speller.new('en_US')